Breastfeeding FAQs: Pain and Discomfort

 Is it normal to feel pain during or after nursing?

-If your baby is latched on properly, you may have 30 to 60 seconds of pain (from the nipple and areola being pulled into your baby's mouth), then the pain should subside.
+If your baby is latched on properly, you may have 30 to 60 seconds of pain (from the nipple and areola being pulled into your baby's mouth), then the pain should ease.
 But if you continue to feel pain, stop feeding momentarily and reposition your baby on your breast.
 If the pain persists, something else might be going on.

 If your breasts are sore and you have flu-like symptoms, fever, chills, a hard or red area of the breast, or red streaks on your breast, you may have an infection in your milk ducts called mastitis.
 If you have any of these symptoms, call your doctor.
 If he or she finds that you have mastitis, the infection can be easily treated with antibiotics.